-In this paper I want to argue that getting the theory right is crucial if we are ever to make our way beyond the rhetorical assertions regarding rights, markets, democracy and justice.
+In this paper I want to argue that getting the theory right is crucial if we are ever to make our way beyond the rhetorical assertions regarding empowerment, rights, markets, democracy and justice.
 Although I begin in a (postmodern) Humean note of skepticism, my ultimate purpose is to go beyond both modernist social science and postmodern nihilism.
 Challenging the fashions in this manner is not always fashionable.
 But going beyond the tired old dogmas of human rights and democracy while staying clear of a shallow skepticism that leads ultimately to relativism and nihilism demands defying the codes of contemporary academic fashion.
 The argument that unfolds begins by interrogating the postmodern deconstruction of modernism and then goes beyond such deconstructive gestures.
-I promise the reader that eventually fictions are read as fictions in order to uncover deeper frictions in the heart of our socio-economic world and discourses about such a world.
-Such a reading of fictions of the political and the economic marketplace also shows the fictions to be "factions", i.e., a mixture of facts and fictions, arising from and leading towards a certain structure of social action2.
-The end result is the discovery that a deep theory of democracy can critically expose the limits of the superficial attempts to build a democratic global society.
-At the same time it offers a more radical and profound motivation for engagement to build deep democratic structures both locally and globally.
+I promise the reader that eventually fictions are read as fictions in order to uncover deeper frictions in the heart of our socio-economic world and discourses of empowerment in such a world.
+Such a reading of fictions of the political and the economic marketplace also shows the fictions to be "factions", i.e., a mixture of facts and fictions, arising from and leading towards a certain structure of social action.
+The end result is the discovery that a deep theory of democracy can critically expose the limits of the superficial attempts to build a democratic global society that claims to have already empowered the historically most exploited, namely women from the oppressed classes.
+At the same time the proposed theory offers a more radical and profound motivation for engagement to build deep democratic structures both locally and globally in order for the oppressed with the oppressed women in the vanguard to emancipate themselves and the rest of humanity.

-$^{^1}$ E. M. Forster (1951), 'What I believe' in $\underline{\text{Two Cheers for}}$ $\underline{\text{Democracy}},$ New York: Harcourt and Brace, p. $\overline{70}.$
+3 E. M. Forster (1951), 'What I believe' in Two Cheers for Democracy, New York: Harcourt and Brace, p.
+70.